 It was in motherhood, after all, that my father most showed up for my mom.
 Even with a healthy, beautiful partnership full of laughter, it was their roles as parents that drove everything they did and built and fought for and against.
 Even now, I still sense that everything my father does for me is as much out of his devotion to my mother and the vows he made her as it is an expression of his love for me.
 We were a unit, always, and as an only child it was this notion of feeling like a team alongside the two of them that fed me whenever I felt left out among those with siblings.

 Similarly, my career in fertility has exposed me to some of the most beautiful loves and admirable relationships (and some of the worst, but I'll focus on the positive).
 The unbridled vulnerability men exhibit when it comes to the mental, emotional, and physical well-being of the women they love and the families they crave is exquisite.
 Recently, a beloved client who worked for years to get pregnant delivered her daughter at 22 weeks.
 The baby lived for only 12 hours.
-During the procedure performed to deliver her, my client’s husband scrubbed in and sat beside her for an entire five hours of surgery.
+During the surgical procedure, my client’s husband scrubbed in and sat beside her for an entire five hours of surgery.
 After the call in which she told me this, I hung up and bawled, both devastated for her tragic loss and struck by the unfailing partnership and love with which she was blessed.

 Conversely, I've struggled in romantic relationships most of my adult life; and consequently, there are times I've considered the fact that having a baby might not happen for me.
 In those moments, I told myself that maybe I would just live unencumbered by the albatross of responsibility for other human beings.
 I would exist for myself alone, and maybe one day, later in life, a partner who'd lived the same way.